Bryght93/react-web-builder-flow/replit.md

-# LeadGenius AI - Full-Stack Lead Generation Platform
+# Convertly - Your Smart & Intelligent Marketing OS

 ## Overview

-LeadGenius AI is a comprehensive, AI-powered lead generation platform built as a modern full-stack web application.
-The system combines automated lead magnet creation, intelligent funnel building, multi-channel marketing automation, and advanced CRM capabilities to help businesses capture, nurture, and convert leads effectively.
+Convertly is a comprehensive, AI-powered marketing platform built as a modern full-stack web application.
+The system combines automated lead magnet creation, intelligent funnel building, multi-channel marketing automation, and advanced CRM capabilities to help businesses convert more visitors into paying customers.

 ## System Architecture